DamianMorozov/OpenTgResearcher/Docs/GUIDE-SETUP-CONSOLE.md

 - Click the `Start` button, then type and execute `TgDownloaderConsole`
 -
 ## Quick Start
-- Application -> Locate the storage file
+- Application -> Specify the path to the EF storage file
 - Connection -> Connect the client to TG server

 ## Default settings for TgDownloaderConsole